RentEase

 What to look for: Manual, bulk, and self-registration options for tenants; a tenant-facing app or portal where they can view payment history, access lease documents, submit maintenance requests, and communicate with management.

-Feature #4: Automated Financial Reporting — Know Your Real Numbers
+Feature #4: Automated Financial Reporting That Shows Your Real Numbers

 Ask most Ugandan landlords how much profit they made from their properties last year.
 Most will give you a figure that is part calculation, part memory.
 Very few can point to a monthly profit-and-loss statement or an accurate yield figure per property.